World Woman Pro-Wrestling Diana World Championship

 The World Woman Pro-Wrestling Diana World Championship (often known as the WWWD Certified World Singles Championship) is a women's professional wrestling championship promoted by the Japanese professional wrestling promotions World Woman Pro-Wrestling Diana.
-During its existence, the title has been promoted by various other promotions such as Pro Wrestling Wave on World Wonder Ring Stardom while held by certain wrestlers who were part of other promotions World.
+During its existence, the title has been promoted by various other promotions such as Pro Wrestling Wave or World Wonder Ring Stardom while held by certain wrestlers who were part of other promotions.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-There have been a total of 19 reigns and one vacancy shared between 12 different champions.
-The current title holder is Haruka Umesaki who is in her second reign.
+There have been a total of 21 reigns and two vacancy shared between 12 different champions.
+The current champion is Debbie Keitel who is in her first reign.

 Title history

 On April 29, 2013, Kyoko Inoue, the founder of Diana, became the inaugural champion by defeating Jaime D during the main event of Diana's second anniversary show.
 On November 20, 2021, Inoue who was in her fourth reign vacated the championship after sustaining an injury.
 On January 23, 2022, Nagisa Nozaki defeated a former titleholder Ayako Sato to win the vacant championship.